ziwliu8/ziwliu8.github.io/_pages/about.md

 # 💬 Tutorial
 - *2025.08*, KDD'2025, Large language model enhanced recommender systems: Taxonomy, trend, application and future (https://github.com/liuqidong07/Awesome-LLM-Enhanced-Recommender-Systems)

+# 📰 News
+- *2025.12.11* Our New paper H^2Rec is preprinted on Arxiv, which harmonizing the semantic IDs with Hash IDs to address the collaborative overwhelming problem.

+- *2025.11.19* Our New paper LLM-EDT is preprinted on Arxiv, which propose a general cross-domain sequential recommender addressing the imbalance domain issue and Rough profiling Issue

 # 💻 Internships
 - *2024.05 - 2024.12*, Research Assistant, Chinese University of Hong Kong (Shenzhen), China.